 We intend to join and engage with our brothers and sisters in the vast rainbow of social movements to come together in support of Obama’s unprecedented campaign and candidacy.
 Even though it is candidate-centered, there is no doubt that the campaign is a social movement, one greater than the candidate himself ever imagined.5

-The inevitable betrayals of the Democratic Party are always followed by demobilization.6 An independent workers’ party is the only real alternative.
+The inevitable betrayals of the Democratic Party are followed by disorientation and demobilization of the movements.6

-Despite their warning that the State is not a class-neutral machine, Fletcher and Gapasin fall into Gompers’ trap of viewing the State as
+Despite warning that the State is not class-neutral, Fletcher and Gapasin fall into Gompers’ trap of viewing the State as

-“an empty vessel that could be filled by any sort of politics or political or economic influence… [so that] the working class need not challenge the capitalists for state power.”
-(15)
+“an empty vessel that could be filled by any sort of politics or political or economic influence… [so that] the working class need not challenge the capitalists for state power.” (p.15)

-Unions are organizations of economic defense, not political struggle.
-A union must represent all workers in the bargaining unit, regardless of their political views.
-(And capitalism is very effective at convincing workers to adopt views that conflict with their class interests.)
-Also, unions divide workers by workplace, job description, industry, nation, etc. That’s why there are so many unions.
+Unions are organizations of worker defense, not of political struggle.
+A union must represent all workers in the bargaining unit, regardless of their political views, and the capitalist class are effective at convincing workers to adopt views that conflict with their class interests.
+Unions also divide workers by workplace, job description, industry, nation, etc.

 Can unions be reformed?

-Fletcher and Gapasin rightly argue that existing unions cannot be reformed because they are structured to prevent democratic control from the base.
-(165-6)
+Fletcher and Gapasin rightly argue that existing unions cannot be reformed because they are structured to prevent democratic control from the base. (pp.165-166)

 For those attempting to build independent unions, Fletcher and Gapasin warn that capitalism creates the conditions under which undemocratic business unions are reproduced and by which even the most well-intentioned leaders are co-opted.
-Preventing such corruption requires stringent counter-measures that make sure members keep collective and democratic control of the union.
+Preventing such corruption requires stringent counter-measures that enable members to maintain collective and democratic control of the union.
 As the authors put it,

-members must be active participants in the change process rather than recipients of someone else’s work, even if that work is conducted on their behalf.
-(66)
+members must be active participants in the change process rather than recipients of someone else’s work, even if that work is conducted on their behalf. (p.66)

-This is a huge challenge in a society that dominates workers to keep them passive.
+This is a huge challenge in a society that strives to keep workers passive and powerless.

-Fletcher and Gapasin describe how the ascension of rank-and-file workers to union officialdom “marks the beginning of a transition from one class to another.”(58) They also describe the revolving door between union officials and local politicians.
-(102,159) But instead of attributing the conservative politics of union officials to their position as middle-class professionals, the authors attribute these politics to “old-style thinking.”
-(108)
+Fletcher and Gapasin describe how the ascension of rank-and-file workers to union officialdom “marks the beginning of a transition from one class to another.”(p.58) They also describe the revolving door between union officials and local politicians. (pp.102,159) However, instead of attributing the conservative politics of union officials to their position as middle-class managers, the authors attribute these politics to “old-style thinking.” (p.108)

-If the problem of union strategy is simply one of ideology, then the unions could be reformed.
+If the problem of union strategy were simply one of ideology, then unions could be reformed.
 If the problem is a class divide within the unions, then a revolution-from-below would be needed to turf out the union professionals and put the worker-members in power.
-The same would hold true for social movements dominated by professionals.
+The same would be true for social movements dominated by professionals.

 Unions and social movements that joined forces to advance working-class concerns would be a mighty force.
 However, there is huge resistance to acknowledging the existence of any class divide within unions and social reform coalitions.7

-Solidarity Divided argues that the struggle against oppression must transcend the boundaries of workplace, union and nation.
+Solidarity Divided rightly argues that the struggle against oppression must transcend the boundaries of workplace, union, and nation.

-The authors criticize unions for paying lip service to social issues, for failing to organize a real fight against unemployment, for women’s reproductive rights, for affirmative action, for immigrant rights, for gay marriage, etc. At best, resolutions are passed, and money is donated.
+The authors criticize unions for paying lip service to social issues and for failing to organize a real fight against unemployment, for women’s reproductive rights, for affirmative action, for immigrant rights, for gay marriage, etc. At best, resolutions are passed and money is donated.

-During the highest points of class struggle, such formations have broadened the base for working-class power.
-Unfortunately, we are in a very different period today, one of working-class defeat and retreat.
+During high points in class struggle, such formations can broadened the base for working-class power.
+However, we are not in that position today.

-Social unionism cannot substitute for class power in the workplace – it flows out of that power.
+Social unionism cannot substitute for class power in the workplace – it flows from that power.

-Lacking the leverage of economic power in the workplace, social formations have no alternative but to pressure governments for reform, governments that repeatedly side with the employing class.
+Lacking the leverage of economic power in the workplace, social formations have no alternative but to pressure governments for reform, governments that repeatedly side with the employer class.

-The authors acknowledge that unions are currently too weak to challenge the employers, let alone lead a more general class uprising.
-However, they argue that other sections of the class could revitalize the unions.
-The 2006 million-strong general strikes in defense of immigrants’ rights were fed by the rising unionization of immigrant workers.
-They also fed into that unionization.
+The authors acknowledge that today’s unions are too weak to challenge the employers, let alone lead a more general class uprising, so they look to other sections of the class to revitalize the unions.
+The 2006 million-strong general strikes in defense of immigrants’ rights were fed by the rising unionization of immigrant workers and, in turn, fed into that unionization.

-We should build mutually supportive relationships between unions and social movements.
+We do need to build mutually supportive relationships between unions and social movements.
 However, the authors do not explain how this can be accomplished, given the conservatism of the union bureaucracy and the domination of most social movements by middle-class professionals.

-The American working class is losing ground, not because union leaders have a wrong-headed strategy, but because the link between the labor movement and the struggle for socialism has not been rebuilt.
+The American working class is losing ground, not because union leaders have a wrong-headed strategy, but because the link between the labor movement and the struggle for socialism was severed and has not yet been rebuilt.